jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

 settings or reboot to check the auto-start set up.

 ### The Sample Waltop Xsetwacom Script

+The following script was authored by Favux and developed with stefan-koch as cited in the script.
+All of the values are the defaults with the default stated and the appropriate range given.
+The script is intended to provide you with a framework to configure your settings in a text file rather than at at the command line, with similar results to what the wacomcpl gui would have produced.

 In the example script below both "Device name" and ID \# are used.
 Be sure to check for yours using 'xinput list' (without the quotes) in a